Sustainability’s imprint on the business world

 As investors and consumers seek sustainability, companies transform their approach to solving some of the world’s biggest challenges.

-Big-box stores bumping up wages.
-Plastic straws and mini shampoo bottles going the way of the dodo.
-Shoes and shirts fashioned from recycled bottles.
+Plastic straws and mini shampoo bottles are going the way of the dodo.
+Shoes and shirts are fashioned from recycled bottles.
 Welcome to the new normal, where sustainability is increasingly woven into your everyday life.

 Behind the small changes you see is a big shift in how companies are tackling environmental, social and governance (ESG) issues – everything from working conditions and energy efficiency to data security and business ethics – as money managers factor sustainability into investing.

 “Investors want business leaders to focus on ESG … [it] isn’t just a nice-to-have anymore,” Oxford University professor and sustainability scholar Robert Eccles told Harvard Business Review.
 “It’s something shareholders will demand, because they believe it’s going to drive everything else they care about: growth, market share, profitability.”

 Demand is the right word.
 Some of the world’s largest asset managers have called sustainability the “new standard” for investing.
 Governments and consumers are getting on board as well.
 For example, the European Union now requires that corporations disclose how they manage social and environmental challenges.
 And at supermarkets and stores in the U.S., sustainable products have accounted for 50% of the growth in packaged goods.

 So, how are corporations shaping the future?
 Raymond James Equity Research analysts across industries offered their insights into how an increased focus on ESG issues is driving change.